lacework-dev/scripts/resource_management/gcp/README.md

 Summary output is displayed on screen.
 When the script finishes, we recommend uploading the contents of directory:

-`/tmp/lacework/output`
+`/tmp/lacework/`

-This can be done in GCP cloud shell by clicking on the more icon (vertial '...') and selecting download.
+This can be done in GCP cloud shell by clicking on the more icon (vertical '...') and selecting download.